RajSaini23/Pickuplinesultra.com/README.md

 -   **Progressive Web App (PWA)**: Fully installable on user devices with offline access to cached content.
 -   **Interactive Quote Cards**: Users can swipe through quotes, copy them, bookmark favorites, and share them as clean, branded images.
 -   **Cross-Platform**: A single codebase that runs on the web, as a desktop PWA, and as a native app on iOS and Android.

 ---

+## Compatibility

+This application is designed for modern devices and browsers to ensure the best user experience.

+-   **Android:** Version 6.0 (Marshmallow) and above.
+-   **iOS:** Version 12.0 and above.
+-   **Web Browsers:** Latest versions of Google Chrome, Mozilla Firefox, and Safari.

+Users on older devices or unsupported browsers may see a warning and experience limited functionality.

+---